 THE MAJORITY of main lines in Spain are broad gauge, Iberian standard 1668mm having decreased slightly from the original 1674mm.
 There are also narrow gauge lines of 1000 mm running along the northern coast of Spain as well as between Leon and Bilbao.
 However, subsequent to Spain joining the EU in 1987 and from the inception of the high-speed network in 1992 it was decided that the new track should be standard gauge 1435 mm to enable better connection with the railways of France, but the rest of the network should remain unchanged.
 Already the ability to change gauge had been in existence for some time but with the high-speed network needing connection to the broad gauge at its outer extremities, more efficient gauge changing machinery was developed to enable trains to change their gauge as they moved at slow speed through lineside equipment.

 INTERNATIONAL services to Portugal are limited – the night train linking Madrid with Lisbon no longer operates: the Sud Express night sleeper from Irun on the French border via Salamanca to Lisbon is not running either and nor does the Trenhotel between Madrid and Paris.
 However night trains in Europe are making a comeback and services such as these may well be reinstated some time in the future as rail travel becomes more the norm than air travel.
-SNCF restarted their Barcelona/Paris service in December 2022 with two train pairs a day, departing Barcelona at 1033 and 1432 on the route through the Pyrenees to Perpignan in France then on standard tracks to Montpellier before joining high speed line to Paris.
+SNCF restarted their Barcelona/Paris service in December 2022 with two train pairs a day, departing Barcelona at 1033 and 1432 on the route through the Pyrenees via Perpignan, Montpellier and Valence (bypassing Lyon).
 It is also possible to travel to /from France by changing trains at Irun on the border, west of the Pyrenees.
 There is, however, now a cross border service between Badajoz in Extremdura to Entroncamento in Portugal (with connections to/from Madrid and Lisbon) as well as a twice daily service between Vigo in Galicia and Porto.
 RENFE are restarting their AVE service between Madrid/Marseilles on 28th July on four days a week then daily from 29th September and their Barcelona/Lyon service four days a week from 13th July 2023 then daily from 1st September.